-A few days on Bamboo Island, off Sihanoukville's coast, comes highly recommended.
-The boat ride takes about half an hour and once there you will find that only about 30 people live on the island.
+Spending a few days on Bamboo Island, off Sihanoukville's coast, is highly recommended.
+The boat ride takes about half an hour and once there you'll find that only about 30 people live on the island.

 Koh Kong Bridge